divyesh123-jain/Image-Pipeline-Assignment/README.md

 3. **Generate Output**
    - Click "Generate Mask" to create the final image
    - The result will show both the original image and the mask side by side
-   - The mask shows your drawings in white against a semi-transparent black overlay

 ## Project Structure